 Rico, the Endangered Wildlife Trust’s (EWT) two-year-old Belgian Malinois sniffer dog, has been hard at work foiling the efforts of wildlife poachers trying to smuggle contraband through O.R.
 Tambo International Airport.
-Rico (photographed below) recently flagged a suspicious package and, once law enforcement officers and other sniffer dogs were brought to the scene, ivory and elephant skin were discovered in the consignment.
+Rico (photographed, right) recently flagged a suspicious package and, once law enforcement officers and other sniffer dogs were brought to the scene, ivory and elephant skin were discovered in the consignment.
 The case is currently under investigation.
 Rico has also been instrumental in another recent bust of rhino horn and this too is under investigation.

 Building on this success, and in order to further bolster the battle against poaching, the EWT last month introduced three new sniffer dogs to their arsenal.
 Rico (photographed below) was joined by Heddi, Renaldo and Condor, who flew in from Germany and will be trained as sniffer dogs.